Macrocytic Anemias

 - Sources of vitamin B12 in the diet include:

-- The role of intrinsic factor (IF) is:
+- The role of IF is:

 - Match the cause with the deficiency.